-'''

-int NrcInstanceWorkerSetSetCount(NRC_INSTANCE ins);

-NRC_WORKER_SET_SET NrcInstanceWorkerSetSet(NRC_INSTANCE ins, int i);
+''' int NrcInstanceWorkerSetSetCount(NRC_INSTANCE ins); NRC_WORKER_SET_SET NrcInstanceWorkerSetSet(NRC_INSTANCE ins, int i); '''

-in the usual way.

-'''

 3.3.7.
 Contracts and skills

 Several nurse rostering models offer contracts, which are sets of constraints.
 A worker can be made subject to a contract, which means that the contract's constraints apply to that worker.
 At least one model allows a worker to be subject to more than one contract.